 These symptoms may come on unexpectedly, as the hormones can be produced by the tumour at any time.

 Some people may also develop carcinoid heart disease, where the heart valves thicken and stop working properly.

-There's also a risk of developing a rare but serious reaction called a carcinoid crisis, which involves severe flushing, breathlessness and a drop in blood pressure.
+There's also a risk of developing a rare but serious condition called a carcinoid crisis, which involves severe flushing, breathlessness and a changes in your blood pressure.

 What causes neuroendocrine tumours?

 It's not known exactly why neuroendocrine tumours develop, but it's thought that most occur by chance.

 Your chances of developing a neuroendocrine tumour may be increased if you have: